rich521/event-planner/README.md

 	- used for converting input to block tags
 2. bootstrap-datetimepicker.js by [Stefan Petre](https://github.com/eternicode/bootstrap-datepicker)
 	- used for the calendar date widgit
+3. validation.min.js by [Jörn Zaefferer](https://jqueryvalidation.org)
+	- used for account & login validation